The Best Soil Compactor Brands in Construction

 The RC50 5-ton model is the smallest model of the Wacker Neuson soil compactor.
 This machine has a drum width of 54 inches, gradeability of 60 percent, an operating limit of about 12,588 pounds depending on the attachment, and an operating performance of 73 HP.
 The RC110, Wacker Neuson's largest soil compactor, has an operating weight of 29,000 pounds, drum width of 84 inches, gradeability of 59%, and operating performance of 114 horsepower.

-Wacker Neuson may not have the same equipment specifications as some of their competitors, but their reliability within the industry has made them a great option among all soil compactor brands.
+Wacker Neuson may not have the same equipment specifications as some of its competitors, but their reliability within the industry has made them a great option among all soil compactor brands.

 Things To Know Before Picking The Equipment